The Indian kitchen has been home to various nutritious staples – millet being one of them!

 Millet is packed with essential nutrients like phosphorous, fibre, protein, potassium, magnesium, copper, and manganese.
 It is also filled with antioxidants, saponins, anthocyanins, lignans, and flavonoids, providing various health benefits.
 Millet is gluten-free; hence, it is suitable for people with gluten allergies and celiac disease.

-Let’s take a look at the health benefits of millet and why it is known to be a millennial must-have:
+Let’s take a look at the millet health benefits and why it is known to be a millennial must-have:

 Balances Your Blood Glucose LevelsMillet has a low glycaemic index, which is why it regulates your blood glucose levels.
 A glycaemic index is a rating tool for foods that contain carbohydrates.
 It indicates the relative effect the food item will have on your blood sugar.